 Use this tool to help your child’s written word recognition grow to match your child’s verbal vocabulary

-Because of the dyslexic’s and struggling reader’s propensity to think in a high percentage of 3-dimensional thought, the learning to read methodology needs to move away from the reliance on phonics or phonemic awareness in order to build vocabulary or word recognition when reading.
-Bottom line – your child's dominant sense when reading is the ability to picture, followed by a sense of feeling.
+Because of the dyslexic’s and the struggling reader’s propensity to think in a high percentage of 3-dimensional (3-D) thought, their learning to read methodology needs to move away from the reliance on phonics or phonemic awareness in order to build their written vocabulary and word recognition when learning to read.

-Unless a child suffers from ADLD (Attention Deficit Lethargy Disorder), the child can talk up a “blue streak,” which usually means the child possesses a verbal vocabulary at grade level or higher.
+Unless a child suffers from ADLD (Attention Deficit Lethargy Disorder), the child can talk up a “blue streak,” which usually means the child possesses a verbal vocabulary at grade level or much higher.

-When your child is reading aloud to the parent/tutor do not give them more than a count of two to sound out a word.
+When your child is reading aloud, to the parent or tutor, give them ONLY a count of two to sound out a word.
 (Don’t let the child get lost in the sounding out of a word.)

 2. Then, you pronounce the word.

 3. Then, they look at the word and pronounce the word … and keep reading.

 This enables the child to keep reading and have some continuity while reading.
 With fluidity comes comprehension!
 Period.

 If the child starts to spell the word and then the verbal recognition of the word pops out, Great!
 Have them continue to read until they hit a punctuation Full Stop sign [i.e., Period (.), Question Mark (?), Exclamation Mark (!), or Colon (:)].